Skykomish River Washington

 Magnificent 6,000 ft Mt.
 Baring towers over the unincorporated town of Baring with approximately 300 full-time residents and many part-time second homes/cabins.
 Like most of the towns in the Sky valley, Baring began as a logging and mining town in the early 1900’s along the Great Northern rail line.
 There aren’t any operational mines now, but the trains still rumble through and logging trucks are a common sight on US highway 2.

 The cabin is on the “outskirts” of the town in a semi-private location.
-Even though there are other cabins around, it isn’t part of a planned community, and trees and other features provide privacy.
+Even though there are other cabins around, it isn’t part of a planned community, and vegetation and fencing provide privacy.
 A picturesque historic one-lane wooden suspension bridge is just upstream of the cabin.
-The roads to Whispering Waters are plowed in the winter and usually there is no need for 4WD, except occasionally in winter.
+The roads to Whispering Waters are plowed in the winter and usually there is no need for AWD, except occasionally in winter.

 Leavenworth, a Bavarian theme town with unique shops and good restaurants in a beautiful mountain setting is 60 minutes on the east side of the Cascades and is well worth the drive.
 The drive over the mountains (Stevens Pass) and along the Wenatchee River is especially beautiful in the fall as well as viewing migrating salmon.
 Christmas lights are not to be missed.
 There are frequent festivals, and weekends are usually busy.

 Groceries: The closest grocery store is in Gold Bar, 13 miles (15 minutes) west of Baring.
 When coming from the west you will find Fred Meyer, Walmart, Safeway, and Grocery Outlet on Hwy 2.
 Tiendas and a bakery are on Main Street, two blocks south of Hwy 2.
-If coming from the east, Safeway in Leavenworth is the closest grocery store.
+If coming from the east, Safeway and Dan’s Market in Leavenworth are the closest grocers.

-Restaurants: LouSki’s Deli in Skykomish has pizza and sandwiches as well as EV charging stations, SkyRiver coffee shop (morning hours only) Cascadia Inn’s restaurant is open 5 days/wk 9am-3pm, and the Whistling Post tavern provides late night snacks.
+Restaurants: LouSki’s Deli in Skykomish has pizza and sandwiches as well as EV charging stations, SkyRiver coffee shop, Cascadia Inn’s restaurant is open 5 days/wk 9am-3pm, and the Whistling Post tavern provides late night snacks.

-There are five restaurants in Gold Bar – diner with great desserts, pizza, Thai, and Maggy’s Mexican.
+There are five restaurants in Gold Bar – diner with great desserts, pizza, Thai, Maggy’s Mexican, Pie Dive Bar coming soon, as well as a Thia/Vietnamese food truck.

 Local Activities: This area is known for its abundance of outdoor recreational activities during all seasons.
-The cabins are located on privately owned land within Mt Baker-Snoqualmie National Forest.
+The cabin is located on privately owned land within Mt Baker-Snoqualmie National Forest.

 Hiking is fantastic in this beautiful area, with a wide variety of close by hiking trails – easy family walks through the